 A big “Hello!” from mother-daughter team Linda and Michelle.
-This is our third year running the Atlantic Sojourn.
+This is our fifth year running the Atlantic Sojourn.
 We’re excited to be your hosts, and are committed to continuing the same exceptional service that guests have enjoyed here for so many years.

 Linda’s roots go back to Atlantic Canada — her grandmother was born in Newfoundland, and her mother in Liverpool (also the birth place of famous country singer Hank Snow).
 Linda has lived in Quebec, Ontario, and Alberta, and loves to travel in Canada, the U.S., and internationally.
 She is pictured here with her partner, Jean-Guy, who helps with the B&B whenever his ship is in port.